 Many growers could be hesitant about growing their own cannabis plants because it calls for the identification of different genders and the disposal of males at the beginning of the flowering stage.
 This is not a problem with feminized seeds.

-Feminized seeds are also perfect for fast and simple cultivation, let alone the benefit of minimizing the germination of extra seeds.
+Feminized CBD Seeds are also perfect for fast and simple cultivation, let alone the benefit of minimizing the germination of extra seeds.
 You only have to germinate as many plants as you want to harvest later on.

 The ratio of male-to-female plants with non-feminized seeds is around 1:1, with a slight prevalence of female ones (66%).
 So that is to say out of 100 seeds it’s relatively safe to assume that around 50 of the seeds will end up female.
 If you want to breed more female plants this way, we suggest that you germinate several extra seeds to make up for all the males you’ll dump down the drain at the beginning of the flowering period.

-Once you get a sound grasp of growing cannabis seeds, you may want to try cloning your plants.
+Once you get a sound grasp of growing Hemp Flowers, you may want to try cloning your plants.
 A cannabis clone is a replica of the female parent plant outside the environment of sexual reproduction.
 In simple terms, cannabis clones are made by taking a cut of a stable mother plant and placing it in the appropriate environment so that the clone can grow.

 This allows the grower to produce a plant that has the same chemical composition and other traits of its mother, as long as the plant is kept inconsistent environmental conditions.